Thursday, 16 January 2020

 Plenty of local ale choice from Hanlons and the Dartmoor Brewery, whose'Winter Warmer' I opted for.

-The evening's entertainment, Graham Butterfield, began setting up in the corner, before his legions of fans (well, six of them) arrived and settled in the prime spots.
-I'm sure Graham is great, but we had to drink up and catch out bus home, so we'll never know for sure.
+The evening's entertainment, Graham Butterfield, began setting up in the corner, before his legions of fans (well, six of them) arrived and bagged the prime spots.
+I'm sure Graham is great, but we had to drink up and catch our bus home, so we'll never know for sure.

 1 comment: